 It’s really easy to get lost in the every day.
 To let our everyday habits override what we think is important.
 In fact, I just wrote a post on how to stop being overwhelmed.
 If you’re interested, pop on over to “Stop Feeling Overwhelmed: The 80/20 Solution.“

-2. If I look at exactly what my ideal self was three years from now, what would I be doing TODAY?
+#2: Looking at my ideal self 3 years from now, what am I doing?

 Now, look at a single day three years from now.
 What is your ideal self doing during this single day?

-• What would I eat?
+• What would you eat?
 Are you cooking at home?
 Did you go out for dinner?

 • What did you do for work today?